plasmicapp/plasmic/README.md

 2. If you're ready to test, run `yarn local-canary`.
 This builds canary versions of your packages to your local registry.

 3. Install the canary version into wherever you're trying to test, via `yarn add ... --registry=http://localhost:4873`

-### Release workflow

-Run `yarn bump` to bump the versions of the changed packages.
-If you already have an existing git commit you want to use, do `yarn bump --amend`.
-Submit for code review.

-Make user you are authenticating with npm as the plasmicapp user.

-    npm whoami # check who you are currently npm login # if you were not plasmicapp

-Ensure you have no outstanding unmerged commits or uncommitted changes.

-Ensure you have pulled the latest changes from master.

-Once your change has been approved and you're ready to release to npm, run `yarn release`.
-This will individually publish each package to npm.